Important Info

 Department of Pediatrics

-An opportunity is available for a highly motivated postdoctoral fellow who is interested in the pathogenesis of fusion oncogene driven AML towards a career in academics, biotechnology or pharmaceutical industry.
-The applicant should have a strong background in cancer biology, molecular biology, biochemistry, and preferably with experience working with mammalian cells and mouse models of cancer, especially leukemia.
+An opportunity is available for a highly motivated postdoctoral fellow who is interested in immunotherapeutic approaches for fusion oncogene driven AML towards a career in academics, biotechnology or pharmaceutical industry.
+The applicant should have a strong background in immunology, cancer biology, molecular biology, and preferably with experience working with mammalian cells and mouse models of cancer, especially leukemia.
 There will be opportunities to work with physicians, translational researchers, and scientists.

-Leukemia cell lines, primary mouse and human hematopoietic cells, and mouse models will be used.
-Technologies in the lab include standard biochemistry techniques (Western blot analysis, real-time PCR, immunoprecipitations), FACs/sorting, colony assays, lentiviral and retroviral transductions, transplantation experiments, xenograft models and bioluminescence, barcoding and single cell tracking of hematopoietic cells, RNA-seq , CUT&RUN sequencing, and shRNA/CRISPR library screening.
-Knowledge in bioinformatics would be helpful for sequencing analyses.
+Primary human hematopoietic and leukemia cells, and an established humanized mouse model will be used.
+Technologies in the lab include standard biochemistry techniques (Western blot analysis, real-time PCR, immunoprecipitations, cloning), FACs/sorting, colony assays, lentiviral and retroviral transductions, transplantation experiments, xenograft models, peptide stimulation assays, single cell sequencing, and RNA-seq.
+Knowledge in bioinformatics for the analysis of sequencing data is preferred.

-- This position is for postdoctoral fellows who have received a Ph.D. in molecular biology, cellular biology, or biochemistry and have completed their Ph.D. and graduate level training within the past 5 years.
+- This position is for postdoctoral fellows who have received a Ph.D. in immunology, molecular biology, or cellular biology and have completed their Ph.D. and graduate level training within the past 5 years.

-- Experience in hematopoiesis, flow cytometry and cell and animal models of leukemia or cancer are preferred.
+- Experience in immunotherapy and cell and animal models of leukemia or cancer are preferred.

 - The candidate is expected to be able to work independently and as part of a team.